TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 ## Calculate co-expression of gene pairs across different interaction categories [TBC]

-[TBC, check why you used paired = false for correlation expression calculation wicox and change if necess. also add all pairwise comparisons sig diff in the legend for fig 3. is this default??]
+[TBC, check why you used paired = false for correlation expression calculation wicox and change if necess. also add all pairwise comparisons sig diff in the legend for fig 3. is this default?? also link is broken!]

 The R script [`coexpression_analysis_of_interacting_gene_pairs_and_categories_expression_logged.R`](coexpression_analysis_of_interacting_gene_pairs_and_categories_expression_logged.R) was used to:
 - Log and TPM normalise *E. scolopes* expression data across tissues
 - Calculate  Pearson’s correlation coefficients for co-expression per gene pair across *E. scolopes* tissues for each interaction category and plot it as a density plot
 - Calculate significant differences (Wilcoxon test with BH correction), means, and medians in co-expression coefficients for gene pairs across different interaction categories.

+## Insulation score analyses

+### Generate insulation score

+This was done for various resolutions and window sizes using FAN-C v.0.9.287, and files were outputted in both bed and bigwig format.
+This step is documented in the script [`get_ins_score_fan-c.sh`](get_ins_score_fan-c.sh).